 We'll say it fast to be kind, but alcohol is fattening.
 In fact, a pint of 4% beer or two double gin and tonics equals around one burger!
-You can use MyDrinkaware to find out how many calories there are in your favourite drinks and what the equivalent of those calories are in junk food.
-It will also help you keep track of what you're drinking over time and set yourself goals for cutting back so you're drinking within the government's daily unit guidelines.
+You can use our Unit and Calorie Calculator tool to find out how many calories there are in your favourite drinks and what the equivalent of those calories are in junk food.
+It will also help you keep track of what you're drinking over time and set yourself goals for cutting back so you're drinking within the government's lower risk guidelines.

 Alcohol and your skin